 Looking to benefit from mentor sentences and interactive notebook activities, perhaps together?

-When I teach high school students, I often let them find the mentor sentences.
+- Students can find the mentor sentences.
 They see more value in choosing what to study, and this provides a fast way for differentiation.

-When I taught middle school, I gave more guidance when choosing mentor sentences but still encouraged students to help in choosing.
+- The teacher can suggest mentor sentences or start the conversation with one or two sentences.
+For instance, when I taught middle school, I gave more guidance when choosing mentor sentences but still encouraged students to help in choosing.

 When using mentor sentences with interactive notebook pieces, I have observed the following benefits: